 (picture taken from Navachica)

-Pico del Cielo is the peak at the end of the ridge overlooking Nerja Cueva.
+Pico del Cielo is the peak at the end of the Sierra Almijara ridge overlooking Nerja Cueva.
 It provides easy walking along a well-marked path.

 Driving into Nerja Cueva, the start of the track to El Pinarillo picnic site and Fuente del Esparto is easily seen on the left

-just before a filling station on the right.
+just before the road end.
 The track can be quite rough at times but has recently (2013) been graded.

 4 x 4 vehicles can drive up this track, as far as the abandoned Cortijo de la Civila.